 Inpatient Clinical Experiences:

-- Primary Care residents have a rigorous inpatient training which is similar to the Categorical program, where you will rotate through the same inpatient sites including: Kings County Hospital, SUNY Downstate Medical Center and Brooklyn VA Medical Center
+- Primary Care residents have a rigorous inpatient training which is similar to the Categorical program, however with the majority of your inpatient rotations at Kings County - the site with the highest volume, acuity, and diversity.
+In addition, you will rotate at SUNY Downstate Medical Center and the Brooklyn VA Medical Center

 - Kings County hospital is one of the busiest emergency departments in New York, and is a Level 1 Trauma Center.
 Residents admit and care for patients with a wide array of disease pathologies

 - Residents are able to maintain continuity of care with a seamless inpatient-to-outpatient bridge for patients at Kings County